Everyone has the right to a safe, respectful and enjoyable aged care experience.

 What we can do

-We can take action if we find that an aged care provider, a governing person or a person providing care has done something that isn't consistent with the Code.
+We can take action if we find that a provider, a responsible person or an aged care worker delivering care has done something that isn't consistent with the Code.

 In severe cases, we may:

-- ban an aged care worker or governing person from working in aged care
+- ban an aged care worker, responsible person or registered provider from being involved in the delivery of aged care

 To find out more about the banning orders we've made, read our Aged Care Banning Orders Register.